 Grace Chan has over 25 years of experience as a voice teacher and coach.
 She started singing in the pop genre and Broadway musicals before emerging as an opera and theater singer.
 She has performed on opera stages around the world.

-A mezzo soprano, Chan has a bachelor and master’s degrees in music from the University of British Columbia, with extensive training in New York and Vienna.
+A mezzo-soprano, Chan has a bachelor's and master’s degrees in music from the University of British Columbia, with extensive training in New York and Vienna.